What we are looking for at the moment:

 Please, no. “It was all just a dream” stories – they elicit nothing but groans.
 Trust me, your story is unlikely to get through the first round of readers if it’s one of these.

 Proofread your work.
 While we are all well aware that typos happen, you should still take every effort to make sure that your submission is as typo free as you can manage.
 If it looks like you haven’t taken the time to do even a basic spell-check, your manuscript will not be well received.
 However, we don’t get uptight about use of US vs British spelling.
-Australia usually conforms to British usage (in theory) but in practise most US spellings are acceptable.
+Australia usually conforms to British usage (in theory) but in practice most US spellings are acceptable.
 We’d rather you didn’t try to use British spelling unless you’re familiar with it, as a half-converted document is hard to deal with.

 None of us here at ASIM are Grammar Nazis*.
 Nobody is going to get bent out of shape over a split infinitive or a dangling participle provided the story is good.
 However, there are some things that drive even the most mild mannered editor to distraction, and chief among these is the incorrect use of homonyms: explicitly, it’s/its, there/their/they’re, and your/you’re.
 Get it right!

 These are basic.
 Editors and slush readers will forgive a lot, but incorrect use of these is likely to get your MS rejected promptly and painfully.
-For more details, try here.

 * OK, some of us are.